lgreski/datasciencectacontent/markdown/misc-installingRonChromebook.md

 Once installed in the Chromebook the low profile makes it easy to leave the memory stick attached to the device rather than removing it each time the device is turned off.
 The low profile stick is also less likely to be damaged while inserted into the device.

-### Enough Linux Knowledge to be "Dangerous"
+### Enough Linux knowledge to be "dangerous"

-...add content here...
+1. Ability to use a command line terminal
+2. Installing software
+3. Interpreting error messages
+4. Setting locale

 # Step 1: Install Linux on Chromebook